audryhsu/blog/content/posts/how-to-hugo.md

 ---
-title: "How to Hugo"
+title: "How I made this site using Hugo in one day"
 date: 2023-10-21T17:15:08-07:00
+lastmod: 2023-10-30T17:15:08-07:00
-description: A meta post about Hugo basics and how I used Hugo to create this website.
+description: A meta post about key Hugo concepts and how I used Hugo and GitHub to create this website.
 image:
-tags: ["hugo", "blogging"]
+tags: ["hugo", "blogging", "github"]
 ---
+This is a meta post about key Hugo concepts and how I used Hugo to quickly and (relatively) painlessly create this website in less than 24 hours.
+I've never used Hugo or any static site generator before, and as I was taking notes to get a grasp on how Hugo worked, I thought this would be the perfect pilot blog post 🙃.

+After all, I'm here to learn in public, aren't I?
+Maybe you'll get something out of this too.

 # Overview of Hugo site folder structure

 ```